top of page

 A cataract (Greek, meaning waterfall) is a cloudiness or opacity of the lens inside your eye.

-When we are young, the lens is clear, and can change shape so we can see up close.
+When we are young, the lens is clear, and can change shape so we can see up close and far away.

 As we age, the protein structure in the lens changes, so that the lens becomes stiff and then cloudy (like an egg white when it is cooked).
 In the early stages, we have trouble seeing up close, so that we need reading glasses.
 As the process progresses, we can experience glare in bright lights or while driving at night, with trouble reading in dim light.